EdDataScienceEES/tutorial-annacumming/tutorial.md

 <br/>
 Some datasets just won’t satisfy the assumptions of a linear model no matter how much data transformation you do.
 Luckily, there is a non-parametric alternative.<br/>
 <br/>
+If you find that your data doesn't meet the assumptions of your linear model you can always run one of the follwing non-parametric alternatives: <br/>
 *Diagram of flowchart for parametric vs non-parametric*

+Factor is another word for variable and levels refer to the number of treatments within that factor.

 ## 7. Non-Parametric Alternatives
 Why not save yourself the hassle of all this data transformation jiggery pokery and go straight for a non-parametric alternative?
 Well, non-parametric alternatives to linear models do not have parameters. <br/>